Is this a post-baccalaureate?

 We recommend submitting your application even if, for example, you still have to take your MCAT, GRE or DAT.

 Is this program helpful for pre-Dental students?

 Yes, we are seeing a growing number of pre-dental students and you are certainly welcome to apply.
 The coursework is applicable to both pre-medical and pre-dental students.

 I am not interested in medical/dental school; would this program be a good fit for me?

-This program is specifically designed to help students gain admission into medical or dental school if that is not your goal, this program would not be the best fit for you.
+This program is specifically designed to help students gain admission into medical or dental school.
+If that is not your goal, this program may not be the best fit for you.

 In Progress & Awaiting Materials Applicants